MarinaBajic/Advanced-Web-Programming/readme.md

 In this exercises first we continued working on ecommerce website from last exercises and demonstrated the use of bootstrap with angular (using bootstrap components in angular templates).
 After that we implemented a simple template driven form for adding new products to the website using ngModel directive.

+### Exercises 7 - Template Driven Forms (continued), Bootstrap Forms

+You can find implementation from exercises in the directory `Exercises 7/ecommerce-registration`.

+In this exercises we created more advanced template-driven form for user registration on ecommerce website.
+We demonstrated use of ngForm, ngModelGroup, ngModel directives for work with forms, groups and controls.
+Beside that we also used template reference variables and html pattern validation with regex expressions.
+We also demonstrated use of bootstrap forms and validation classes.

 ## Contact
 For any questions, please contact me at: <dejan.gjer@dmi.uns.ac.rs>